mckeema/BackgroundBrowser/README.md

 ### Linux

-Clone or download the repository from this page, then enter the main directory and execute the following:
+Clone or download the repository from this page, then enter the directory and execute the following:

 ```bash